spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202200.0/glue-api/backend-api-for-merchant-relationships-integration-guide.md

 template: feature-integration-guide-template
 ---

-# Backend API for Merchant Relationships feature integration

 This document describes how to integrate the [BAPI Merchant Relationships]({link to a respective feature overview}) into a Spryker project.

 ## Install feature core

-Follow the steps below to install the {Backend API for Merchant Relationships feature core.
+Follow the steps below to install the Backend API for Merchant Relationships feature core.

 ### Prerequisites